setgreet/setgreet-android-sdk/README.md

 ## Usage

 ### Initialization
-- Setgreet App Key: You can get the app key while creating a new app in the Setgreet flow editor.
+- Setgreet App Key: You can find your App Key at [Apps page](https://app.setgreet.com/apps).

-Initialize the SDK in your Application class:
+Initialize the SDK in your Application class or where you want:

 ```Kotlin
 class MyApplication : Application() {